tytydraco/yessleep/out/I_found_a_Game_Boy_cartridge_with_no_label_I_cant_tell_if_Im_playing_it_or_its_playing_me.md

 I dodged, barely.

 I realized then: this wasn’t just the monster.
 It was controlling her (either that or I'd given her too much Provigil earlier), using her body as a weapon.
-Her strenght was incredible.
+Her strength was incredible.

 I turned and faced the flickering shadow.